 Polypropylene ropes are great for when you need a rope to float, but they deteriorate quickly in the sun.

-For the most part, there are three types of nylon lines.
+For the most part, there are three types of braids for nylon dock lines.

 - Three-strand twisted.
 This is the most affordable nylon line and the easiest to splice.
 It is composed of no inner core but simply three nylon lines twisted together.